Vancouver Style Guide: Generative AI

 Reference:

 As of October 20th 2023, some AI tools such as chatGPT and Bard generate shareable URLs that allow other readers to see the content of chat sessions with them.
-There are also browser plugins such as ShareGPT or A.I.
-Archives which also generate shareable URLs for chat sessions.
+There are also browser plugins such as A.I.
+Archives which also generates shareable URLs for chat sessions.

 Example with shareable URL generated by the AI Tool: